 Another great spot to post-up is at the train trestle.
 Shallow calm waters, lots of room for river walking, and Instagram-worthy views make this a popular stop along the trail.

-There’s even a cool little bridge that makes it easy to go across if you’re looking to stay dry.
+There’s even sometimes a cool seasonal bridge that makes it easy to go across if you’re looking to stay dry.